Charles I of Austria: Exile in Madeira, Portugal, and death

+Summerhayes was later sent to accompany Archduke Felix, the fourth child of Charles I, to Switzerland to monitor his health.

+On 19 November 1921 Charles and his wife arrived at their final exile, the isolated, heavily guarded Portuguese island of Madeira.

 The couple and their children, who joined them on 2 February 1922, lived first at Funchal at the Villa Vittoria, next to Reid's Hotel, and later moved to a modest residence in Quinta do Monte.

 Charles never left Madeira.
 On 9 March 1922 he caught a cold in town, which developed into bronchitis and progressed to severe pneumonia.
 Having suffered two heart attacks, he died of respiratory failure on 1 April, in the presence of his wife (who was pregnant with their eighth child) and nine-year-old former Crown Prince Otto, remaining conscious almost until his last moments.
 His last words to his wife were "I love you so much."
 He was 34 years old.
 His remains except for his heart are still on the island, resting in state in a chapel devoted to the Emperor in the Portuguese Church of Our Lady of the Mount, in spite of several attempts to move them to the Habsburg Crypt in Vienna.
 His heart and the heart of his wife are entombed in Muri Abbey, Switzerland.